| TJC TRUTH AND JUSTICE COMMISSION

 their agents should be held accountable and be confronted

+with justice.
 Victims of gross human rights violations are invited to give statements about truth and history of bigotry and

 racism from the American Revolution all the way up to Jefferson Davis, Woodrow Wilson, FDR, Lyndon B Johnson and